MCJack123/CraftOS-PC/docs/plugins.md

 * `userdata` An optional opaque pointer to pass to the function.

+### `peripheral * attachPeripheral(Computer * computer, const std::string& side, const std::string& type, std::string * errorReturn, const char * format, ...)`

+Attaches a peripheral of the specified type to a side, with optional extended arguments.

+#### Parameters
+* `computer` The computer to attach to
+* `side` The side to attach the peripheral on
+* `type` The type of peripheral to attach
+* `errorReturn` A pointer to a string to hold an error message (NULL to ignore)
+* `format` A format string specifying the arguments passed - 1 character per argument; set to "L" to pass a Lua state instead
+    'i' = lua_Integer, 'n' = lua_Number, 's' = const char *, 'b' = bool, 'N' = nil/NULL (pass NULL in the arg list)
+* `...` Any arguments to pass to the constructor

+#### Returns
+The new peripheral object, or NULL on error

+#### Throws
+* `std::invalid_argument` If the format string is invalid
+* `std::exception` If the peripheral constructor throws an exception

+### `bool detachPeripheral(Computer * computer, const std::string& side)`

+Detaches a peripheral from a side.

+#### Parameters
+* `computer` The computer to detach from
+* `side` The side to detach

+#### Returns
+Whether the operation succeeded

+### `void addEventHook(const std::string& event, Computer * computer, const event_hook& hook, void* userdata)`

+Adds a hook function to be called when an event of a specific type is queued from C++.
+The hook is called directly after the callback function for the event, with the same parameters as an event provider + an additional field for the event name.
+It returns the new name of the event, which for most applications should be the same as the input.
+If the event name returned is empty, the event is removed from the queue.
+Hooks are executed in the order they were added.
+Computer hooks are executed before global hooks.

+#### Parameters
+* `event` The name of the event to hook
+* `computer` The computer to hook for, or NULL for all computers
+* `hook` The hook function to execute
+* `userdata` An opaque pointer to pass to the function

+### `void setDistanceProvider(const std::function<double(const Computer *, const Computer *)>& func)`

+Sets a custom disance provider for modems.

+#### Parameters
+* `func` The callback function to use to get distance.
+It takes two computer arguments (the sender and receiver), and returns a double specifying the distance.

 ## `PluginInfo` structure

 The [PluginInfo](#PluginInfo-structure) structure is used to hold information about a plugin.
 This structure is returned by plugin_init to indicate some properties about the plugin.
 The default values in this structure will not change any functionality - feel free to leave them at their default values, or change them to configure your plugin.